per-garden/mail2rss/README.md

 Use Ctrl-C to stop
 ```

-Now access the application at e.g. 'http://my_host.my_domain:3000' (For local testing this will be 'http://localhost:3000')
+Now access the application at e.g. 'http://my_host.my_domain:3000' (For local testing this will be 'http://localhost:3000').
+This will display an overview web page listing available feeds.
+To get rss, use the explicit feed url.
+E.g. 'http://localhost:3000/default'.

 Stopping: